25 Summer Programs in Arizona for High Schoolers in 2025

 Application Deadline: April 1

 High schoolers can gain real-world media experience and get a taste of college life at this exciting residential summer program.
 Participants are exposed to a variety of types of media, including visual, audio, and narrative storytelling, while exploring numerous fields within journalism and mass communication, such as sports journalism, broadcast journalism, and digital marketing.
+For session 1 (Sports Media), campers learn sports photography, try out play-by-play coverage, and attend live sporting events—including a Diamondbacks game!

-18. Mayo Clinic High School Student Summer Volunteer Program
+18. Mayo Clinic High School CARES

 Cost: Free